MinQ0511/udacity-pj2/README.md

 ## Project Plan
 A [Trello](https://trello.com/b/n9WapJUQ/udacity-pj2-demo) board for the project has been created to keep track of deadlines for all of the tasks.

-A [spreadsheet]() that includes the original and final project plan.
+A [spreadsheet](https://github.com/MinQ0511/udacity-pj2/blob/main/project-management-template.xlsx) that includes the original and final project plan.

 ## Instructions

 <TODO:
 * Architectural Diagram (Shows how key parts of the system work)>

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
+*
 Below is the guide with step-by-step instructions on how to run a Python project:
 ## Deploy the app in Azure Cloud Shell